 Cattle movement reporting

 Welcome to the Cattle information hub where you can find out more about the new Livestock Information Service (LIS) for cattle.
 You will need to use the new service from Summer 2026 to report your cattle movements.
 The new service is being developed in partnership between the Department for Environment, Food & Rural Affairs (Defra), Livestock Information Ltd, and alongside industry.
-LIS for Cattle will replace the current Cattle Tracing Service (CTS) for England cattle notifications.
+LIS for Cattle will replace the current Cattle Tracing System (CTS) for England cattle notifications.
 It will make cattle traceability smarter, faster, and more accurate, providing better disease control.

 View FAQs >

-Benefits of the new Livestock Information Service for cattle
+Benefits of the new Livestock Information Service for cattle keepers

-Faster disease response from real-time data transfer
+Faster disease response from real-time data transfer.

 When to take action